ianstormtaylor/slate/packages/slate-react/src/plugins/ANDROID.md

 ### Backspace Handling

-There appears know way to discern that backspace was pressed in the events.
+There appears to be no way to discern that backspace was pressed by looking at the events.
 There are two options (1) check the DOM and (2) look for a signature in the mutation.

 For (1) we may be able to look at the current block and see if it disappears in the `input` event.
 If it no longer appears there, we know a `backspace` is likely what happened.